 The consultant shall take all reasonable steps to ensure that the Survey is designed and conducted to respect and protect the rights and welfare of the people and communities involved and to ensure that the Survey is technically accurate and reliable, is conducted in a transparent and impartial manner, and contributes to organizational learning and accountability.
-Therefore, the Survey team shall be required to adhere to the Survey standards and applicable practices as recommended by International Federation of Red Cross and Red Crescent Societies.
+Therefore, the Survey team shall be required to adhere to the Survey standards and applicable practices as recommended by RACIDA.